 Use your enthusiasm for nature as you greet and assist visitors, answer phones, and oversee the gift shop at the Loess Hills Lodge at Hitchcock Nature Center.
 Weekday and weekend daytime hours are available, and volunteers are welcome to schedule regular shifts or volunteer for individual shifts as their schedule allows.

 This exciting new citizen science program based at Hitchcock Nature Center aims to better understand a new disease affecting area oak species.
 Volunteers will be provided needed training to identify, locate, and tag oak trees throughout the park using a smartphone and downloaded application.
 Volunteers will set their own hours and perform volunteer work as their schedule permits with the exception of season sessions.
 We will be scheduling training sessions for this important volunteer project in 2021, watch for an updated schedule coming soon.

-Regular Pottawattamie County Conservation volunteers must complete an application and submit it for processing.
-All potential volunteers will need to complete a background check prior to volunteering.
-Please download and complete our volunteer application and return it to start the process of becoming an official Pottawattamie County Conservation volunteer.
+To join our team of Pottawattamie Conservation please complete our volunteer application and submit it for processing.
+All potential volunteers will need to complete a background check prior to volunteering with Pottawattamie County.
+Please download and complete our volunteer application and return it today to start the process of becoming an official Pottawattamie Conservation volunteer.

 Join us for one of our public volunteer events!
 These are volunteer opportunities that are open to the public & do not require the completion of a volunteer application.
 Most events are family friendly and provide a variety of volunteer activities, from seed collecting to trash cleanup & everything in between.
 Volunteer events are held periodically throughout the season with an average of two to four events per year.
 These events are open to all interested participants and there is no additional commitment beyond the duration of the event.